alex-ozdemir/parsop/README.md

 Interesting paths of development might include:
    - Support for more interesting operator placement (like infix and postfix for binary operations, like A(B) or A[B] ).
+   - Support for different types of identifiers, particularly names and literals, specified by regular expression.
+   - Supporting a system that does not use whitespace as a required separation symbol